felcerreia/Simple-Contact-Forms/README.md

 4. Form output

 ## Changelog

+### 1.5.0
+* Added button to export completions to a CSV file
+* Fixed slash escaping on form titles
+* Fixed headers error on redirecting
+* Testing for WP 4.6.1

 ### 1.4.2
 * Form now stays open if there's an error to show (regardless of the button and form collapse options)